CoryMcCartan/website/content/projects/unions-2019.md

     But some of the unions which have grown most aggressively&mdash;like the SEIU&mdash; or which are widely recognized as democratic and innovative&mdash;like UNITE HERE, the AFA, or UE&mdash;are closer to the middle.
-And many shrinking unions&mdash;like IBEW, CJA, or IUOE&mdash;are stuck in the bottom-right corner.
+And many unions which have not seen membership growth&mdash;like IBEW, CJA, or IUOE&mdash;are in the bottom-right corner.
 </p>
 </div>